Logotype for Mercury NZ Limited

 Executive summary

-• Delivered steady FY 2025 performance with EBITDA of $786 million, despite a 10% reduction in hydro production and total renewable generation of 7.9 TWh, normalised to 8.8 TWh with AI and upgrades.
+• Delivered steady FY 2025 performance with EBITDAF of $786 million, down 10% year-over-year, despite a 10% reduction in hydro production and challenging hydrological conditions; total renewable generation was 7.9 TWh, normalised to 8.8 TWh with AI and upgrades.

 • Maintained 17th consecutive year of dividend growth, with a full-year dividend of $0.24 per share, up 3% year-over-year.

-• Advanced three major renewable projects totaling $1 billion and 1.1 TWh additional capacity, with long-term agreements signed with Fonterra, Visy, and NZ Aluminium Smelter.
+• Advanced three major renewable projects under construction, representing a $1 billion investment for 1.1 TWh additional capacity, with long-term agreements signed with Fonterra, Visy, and NZ Aluminium Smelter.

-• Customer connections grew to 906,000, a 5% increase, driven by multi-product offerings and telco cross-sales.
+• Customer connections grew 5% to 906,000, driven by multi-product offerings, telco cross-sales, and integration synergies.

 Financial highlights